symfony/symfony-docs/reference/constraints/Positive.rst

     The ``Positive`` constraint was introduced in Symfony 4.3.

 Validates that a value is a positive number.
-To force that a value is positive number or equal to zero, see :doc:`/reference/constraints/PositiveOrZero`.
-To force a value is negative, see :doc:`/reference/constraints/Negative`.
+Zero is neither positive nor negative, so you must use :doc:`/reference/constraints/PositiveOrZero` if you want to allow zero as value.

 ==========  ===================================================================
 Applies to  :ref:`property or method <validation-property-target>`